Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping: Introduction

 \section{Introduction}

 During the past few years, helical molecules have been actively used for designing different efficient nanoscale charge and spin-based electronic devices~\cite{dev1,dev2,dev3}.
 Starting from spin-specific electron transmission, current rectification, magneto-resistive behavior, and many other operations are performed with great efficiency~\cite{hel1,hel2,hel3,hel4,hel5,hel6,hel7,hel8,sp1,sp2,sp3,sp4,sp5,recti,sp6,sp7,gmr,thermo}.
 All these functionalities are directly involved with the unique and diverse characteristic features of helical molecular systems.
-Depending on the geometrical structure, essentially two different classes of helical molecules are defined.
+Depending on the physical parameters, essentially two different kinds of helical molecules are defined.
 In one case, electrons are able to hop from one atomic site to its few neighboring sites, making the system a short-range hopping helix~\cite{hel5}.
-Whereas, in another case, electrons can hop in all possible sites yielding a long-range hopping helix~\cite{hel5,hel6}.
-The most common realistic examples of SRH and LRH helices are the single-stranded DNA and protein molecules respectively~\cite{hel6}.
-Due to the existence of higher-order electron hopping, these systems exhibit unusual phenomena compared to the traditional nearest-neighbor hopping (NNH) model.
+Whereas, in another case, electrons can hop in all possible atomic sites yielding a long-range hopping helix~\cite{hel5,hel6}.
+Structurally, the most common and realistic examples of long-range hopping (LRH) helices are single-stranded protein molecules, while short-range hopping (SRH) helices are typically exemplified by DNA molecules~\cite{hel6}.
+Due to the existence of higher-order electron hopping, these systems exhibit several unusual phenomena compared to the traditional nearest-neighbor hopping model.

-Though substantial progress has been made in studying electron and spin-dependent transport phenomena considering different real biological helical molecules as well as tailor-made helical systems~\cite{bio1,bio2,bio3}, {\em thermal signature in helical systems has not been studied so far to the best of our concern}, which thus definitely needs to be addressed.
-In our present work, we explore it by investigating electronic specific heat (ESH).
-To date, most of the theoretical studies are confined to only the nearest-neighbor hopping (NNH) of electrons~\cite{sh1,sh2,sh3,sh4,sh5,sh6,sh7,sh8,sh9,sh10,sh11}, and no attempt has been made considering a system possessing higher-order hopping of electrons.
-Our primary aim is to inspect the thermal responses of SRH and LRH helices.